SawickiKamil/Obonet-demo/README.md

 # Obonet-demo

-Neat buisnes page for electric company.
+Neat and modern business page for electric company.
 The website works on all devices and browsers, it is fully responsive.

 The code was made available with the consent of the clien.
-Code is incomplete*
+Code is incomplete due to the owner's request*

 ### Visit the websit